 For instance:

-Efficiently countering emerging resistances
+Efficiently countering emerging resistance.

 If reputational investment drivers are low, it could lead to lower investment in cultivating a favorable reputation.
-By leaving the latter on the backburner, your facility might not be able to counter future risks as effectively.
-Instead of putting out fires as they happen, it is effective to have a strategy in place that keeps the problems from happening in the first place.
+By leaving the latter on the back burner, your facility might need help to counter future risks as effectively.
+Instead of putting out fires as they happen, it is adequate to have a strategy that keeps the problems from happening in the first place.Combatting an inherently higher risk rate

 In the medical profession, there is usually no room for error.
 That’s because a fault could have disastrous – and even – catastrophic results.
 Therefore, healthcare institutions are always at high risk due to the factors inherent in their industry.
-The higher the risks, the more there is the need for an organization to invest in its reputation.
+The higher the stakes, the more there is the need for an organization to invest in its reputation.
 Reputation management can heavily buffer against such risk.
-It will also aid in gaining market leadership as this cannot be acquired without commercial goodwill.
+It will also aid in gaining market leadership, as this cannot be acquired without commercial goodwill.
 For a healthcare institution, thus, reputation management isn’t an afterthought.
 It is a core market strategy asset.A competitive edge and a marketing tool

 Become a pillar of the community